Rocky King

 William Boulware Jr., (January 30, 1958 – March 27, 2022) better known by his ring name, Rocky King, was an American professional wrestler and referee in Jim Crockett Promotions and World Championship Wrestling.

 Professional wrestling career

+Beginnings

 Boulware was homeless before he began his wrestling career.
 He was hired by Jim Crockett Jr. after he would hang around the wrestlers trying to get a job.
+Boulware, using the ring name Rocky King, started wrestling in 1984 in Mid South Wrestling, making his debut on Mid South television on August 1, 1984 in a match against Hercules Hernandez.

+Mid Atlantic Championship Wrestling (1984)

-Boulware, using the ring name Rocky King, started wrestling in 1984 in the National Wrestling Alliance's Jim Crockett Promotions in North Carolina.
-He began his career in the promotion as a jobber.
-He quickly improved and was often allowed a lot of offense during his jobber matches.
-He was a frequent opponent of the Four Horsemen.
+King next appeared for the National Wrestling Alliance's Jim Crockett Promotions (Mid Atlantic Championship Wrestling) in North Carolina.
+He began his career in the promotion as a jobber, making his first appearance on August 13, 1984 in a televised loss to Wahoo McDaniel.
+He quickly improved and was often allowed a lot of offense during his matches, and scored his first victory on October 2, 1984 at a house show in Spartanburg, SC when he defeated Nikita Koloff via disqualification.
+King appeared numerous times on JCP television events, and was a frequent opponent of the Four Horsemen.

-After spending some time in Florida, King returned to North Carolina where he wrestled under promoter Pez Whatley.
-In 1987, he teamed with George South.